leoitcode/audiogram/README.md

 # Audiogram Predict
-This is an Machine Learning project to predict new frequencies values
+This is a Machine Learning project to predict new frequencies values
 <br>
 ## Installation
 To install required packages: